Functional time series prediction under partial observation of the future curve: Functional Models for Prediction

-where $\nu_j=u_j+\sum_{i>d_x}\beta_{ij}\xi_i$.
-Equation~\ref{Eq:PC} resembles a multivariate regression model.
-Therefore, the estimation of $\beta_{ij}$ can be obtained by fitting a regression model to the $d_y$-dimensional eigenscore vectors of the responses against the $d_x$-dimensional eigenscore vectors of the explanatory functions as presented in Equation~\ref{Eq:PC}.
-Thus, we first estimate the eigenscores $\xi$'s and $\zeta$'s and then estimate $\beta_{ij}$'s by fitting multiple multivariate linear regression models.
-From prediction perspective, we can first predict the eigenscores of $Y$, and obtain the predicted curve $\hat{Y}$ by truncated Karhunen-Lo\`eve expansion $\hat{Y}=\hat{\mu}_Y+\sum_{j=1}^{d_y}\hat{\zeta_j}\hat{\psi}_j$.
+where $\eta_i=u_i+\sum\limits_{j>d_x}\beta_{ij}\xi_j$.
+Then, incorporating the first $d_y$ fPC scores of response functions resembles $d_y$ multivariate linear regression models.
+The estimators of $\beta_{ij}$ are obtained by fitting a regression model to the $d_y$-dimensional eigenscore vectors of the responses against the $d_x$-dimensional eigenscore vectors of the explanatory functions as presented in Equation~(\ref{Eq:PC}).
+Thus, the eigenscores $\xi$'s and $\zeta$'s are first estimated and then the $\beta_{ij}$'s are estimated by fitting multiple multivariate linear regression models.
+As for prediction, the first step is to predict the eigenscores of $Y$ with the fitted multiple multivariate linear regression models.
+Then construct the predicted curve $\widehat{Y}$ by the truncated Karhunen-Lo\`{e}ve expansion $\widehat{Y}(t)=\hat{\mu}_Y(t)+\sum\limits_{j=1}^{d_y}\hat{\zeta_j}\hat{\psi}_j(t)$.